jeremynoesen/BoneBot/README.md

 cp botdir/BoneBot/build/libs/BoneBot.jar botdir
 rm -rf botdir/BoneBot
 cd botdir
-java -jar botdir/BoneBot.jar token
+java -jar botdir/BoneBot.jar
 ```

 ## Configuration
 Configuration for meme images, texts, responder messages, reactor triggers, and status messages are all highlighted under **Usage**.
-There is a general config that handles cooldowns for all of these.
+There is a general config that handles cool downs for all of these.
 These values are in seconds, and are the default values.
 After changing any of these values, save the file, and restart the bot.
 ```
 response-cooldown: 180
 react-cooldown: 60